xray-imaging/meta-cli/README.rst

 View the meta data
 ------------------

-To view the meta data contained in a in a generic hdf file:
+To view the meta data contained in a generic hdf file:

 ::